 Brookfield Place separates the area into a northern and southern section.
 Mainly residential, Battery Park City has seven office buildings in Brookfield Place, and one at 200 West Street, which is the only office building in the northern part and also the home of Goldman Sachs.

 You’ll find mostly high-rise condominiums throughout BPC.
-Millennium Point, which boasts 38 stories, the Ritz Carlton Hotel on lower floors and the Skyscraper Museum on the ground floor, and The Solaire, the country’s first green building, are two of the most well-known condo developments in the neighborhood.
+Millennium Point, which boasts 38 stories, the Ritz Carlton Hotel on lower floors and the Skyscraper Museum on the ground floor, and The Solaire, the country’s first green building, are two of the most popular condo developments in the neighborhood.

 More than 13,000 New Yorkers take up residence in Battery Park City, many of which are families due to its 30-plus acres of open space.
 It’s been called the “burbs” of Lower Manhattan.
 Famous denizens have included Leonardo DiCaprio, Isla Fisher, and Tyra Banks.